 Amid the cacophony of the Clinton Administration's first year, quiet steps were taken to transform federal housing policy.
 Two popular housing programs, tax-exempt housing revenue bonds and low-income housing tax credits, were extended permanently in the Omnibus Budget Reconciliation Act of 1993.
 Tax-exempt housing revenue bonds have been the mainstay of a remarkable growth in state housing-finance programs in the past twenty years.
 The low-income housing tax credit, the only active federal housing production subsidy program, is administered by many of the same state housing agencies that issue tax-exempt housing revenue bonds.
 The congressional decision to give permanent status to these two programs is evidence of a growing confidence in the ability of states to be the primary managers of federal housing policy.

-Salsich, Peter W. Jr.
+Peter W. Salsich Jr.,

-"Urban Housing: A Strategic Role for the States,"
+Urban Housing: A Strategic Role for the States,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol12/iss1/6
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol12/iss1/6